Core-i99/HP-DV6-3170sb/Instructions.md

 - Pick option 8 to dump the DSDT

 ## FixHPET
-FixHPET will help yout to fix audio and the left USB ports for this device.
+FixHPET will help you to fix audio and the left USB ports for this device.

 - Run SSDTTime
 - Pick option 1 for FixPHET